-The chlorine and acid/alkali injection points should be as separated as possible to avoid any chemical interaction.
+The chlorine and acid/alkali injection points should be as far apart as possible to avoid any chemical interaction.

 Both the control unit and the flow cell should be mounted in a vibration free and dry atmosphere.
-Suitable water flow is found in the 'Maintenance' chapter.

 Place the flow cell as near as possible to the monitoring point to avoid long reaction times.
 It is also advantageous if the control unit is near to the flow cell to facilitate calibration.